The A&D Professional's Home Buying Playbook: Managing RSUs and Lumpy Income for a Down Payment

 A Strategy to Consider: Liquidity First

-To mitigate the risk of market volatility impacting a short-term goal like buying a home in 12-24 months, many financial planners suggest separating investment assets from savings goals.
+To mitigate the risk of market volatility impacting a short-term goal, many financial planners suggest separating investment assets from savings goals.

-• Concept: Rather than holding vested shares and hoping for continued growth, some professionals choose to sell shares upon vesting.
+• Concept: Rather than holding vested shares, some professionals choose to sell shares upon vesting.

-• Action: Proceeds are then moved into stable, liquid vehicles like High-Yield Savings Accounts (HYSA) or Treasury Bills.
+• Action: Proceeds are then moved into stable, liquid vehicles.

-• The Goal: This approach prioritizes capital preservation over potential market growth, aiming to keep the cash available when escrow opens.
+• The Goal: This approach prioritizes capital preservation aiming to keep the cash available when needed.

 Navigating Mortgage Qualification with RSUs

-• History of Receipt: Lenders often look for a two-year history of receiving RSU income from your current employer.
+• History of Receipt: Lenders often look for a two-year history of receiving RSU income.

-• Continuance: Underwriters may require proof that the RSU income is likely to continue for at least three years into the future.
+• Continuance: Underwriters may require proof that the RSU income is likely to continue for three years.

-• The Potential Hurdle: If you recently changed jobs (e.g., moved from a legacy prime to a space-tech startup), your RSU clock with the new employer may have reset.
-Even if you have substantial unvested grants, a lender might not count that as qualifying income until a longer vesting history is established.
+• The Potential Hurdle: If you recently changed jobs, your RSU clock with the new employer may have reset.
+Even with unvested grants, a lender might not count that as qualifying income until a vesting history is established.

-Pro Tip: Early in your home search, consider consulting with a mortgage lender who specializes in complex compensation packages to review your specific qualifying income.
+Note: Consult with a mortgage lender who specializes in complex compensation packages early in your search.

 The Potential Issue:

-If your actual marginal tax bracket is higher than the statutory withholding rate, you may be under-withheld on that income.
+If your actual marginal tax bracket is higher than the statutory withholding rate, you may be under-withheld.

 The Scenario: An employee receives a net bonus check and uses the full amount for a down payment.
-However, when filing their tax return the following April, they discover they owe additional taxes on that bonus because the withholding was insufficient.
+However, when filing their tax return, they owe additional taxes because the withholding was insufficient.

 Planning Consideration:

-It is often prudent to estimate your total tax liability with a CPA or financial planner before spending a bonus or RSU windfall.
-Many professionals set aside an extra cash reserve to cover potential tax bills in April.
+It is prudent to estimate your total tax liability with a CPA or financial planner before spending a bonus or RSU windfall.

 The Mortgage Recast Option

-Prospective buyers might assume they must wait for the cash to land before buying.
-However, some lenders offer a feature called a mortgage recast.
+Sometimes, a home appears on the market before a major vesting event.
+Buyers might assume they must wait for the cash.
+However, some lenders offer a mortgage recast.

 How it generally works:

-1. The buyer purchases the home with the funds currently available (resulting in a higher initial loan balance).
+1. The buyer purchases the home with funds available.

-2. When the RSU/Bonus cash becomes available later, the buyer makes a large lump-sum principal payment.
+2. When the RSU/Bonus cash becomes available, the buyer makes a large lump-sum principal payment.

 3. The lender recasts (re-amortizes) the remaining loan balance over the remaining term, reducing the monthly payment.

 Note: Not all loans are eligible for recasting.
-This is a specific feature you must discuss with your loan officer.
+Discuss this with your loan officer.

 Summary

 Purchasing a home in a high-cost market requires careful coordination of income, assets, and tax planning.
-By viewing your RSUs and bonuses as part of a comprehensive financial system, rather than just extra money, you can better position yourself to achieve your housing goals.
+By viewing your RSUs and bonuses as part of a comprehensive financial system, you can better position yourself to achieve your housing goals.

-If you need assistance modeling your cash flow or understanding how equity compensation fits into your broader financial plan, this is a core component of our Launch Pad planning process.
+If you need assistance modeling your cash flow or understanding how equity compensation fits into your plan, let's discuss it.